Documentation

 Example prompts:

-• "Check if the Nginx service is running and restart it if not."
+- "Check if the IIS/Nginx service is running and restart it if not."

 Open Terminal

 For direct, low-level access, use the Open Terminal feature.
-This opens a fully interactive session to your server directly in the browser, functioning equivalently to a standard SSH connection.
+This opens a fully interactive session to your server directly in the browser, functioning equivalently to a standard SSH or PowerShell Remoting connection.

 Monitoring Checks

 Create custom monitoring scripts without writing code.
-Describe what you want to check, and the AI will generate the Bash or Python script for you.
+Describe what you want to check, and the AI will generate the appropriate Bash, Python, or PowerShell script for you based on the agent's OS.

 AI Analyze for Alarms